The Robert L. Kane Memorial Lecture

 “A physician, scholar, and mentor who used his formidable intellect, wit, determination, and kindness to ease suffering and mend the world.
 He left an imprint” -from Dr. Robert L. Kane’s epitaph.

 The purpose of the Robert L. Kane Memorial Lecture is to honor the legacy of its namesake, the first holder of the endowed Long-Term Care in Aging at the University of Minnesota (1990-2017).
-A scholarly pioneer in chronic disease care, long-term care innovation, and geriatric health services research, Dr. Kane’s science has greatly advanced the education, practice, and of long-term care as we know it.
+A scholarly pioneer in chronic disease care, long-term care innovation, and geriatric health services research, Dr. Kane’s science has greatly advanced our understanding of long-term care.
 Dr. Kane mentored numerous students, junior faculty researchers, and professional colleagues who have had distinguished careers in their own respective disciplines.
-This prestigious Lectureship honors scholars of a similar reputation as Dr. Kane’s and aligns innovative scholarship in long-term care with the needs and experiences of practitioners, providers, families, and older persons.
+This prestigious Lectureship honors scholars of a similar reputation as Dr. Kane’s and aligns innovative science in long-term care with the needs and experiences of practitioners, providers, families, and older persons.

 A scholar of national or international reputation in long-term care or a related area will serve as the Robert L. Kane Memorial Lecturer on an annual basis.
 The Lecturer will:

 - Provide a scholarly presentation to the University community on a topic of scientific relevance to long-term care (by definition including both post-acute care and long term services and supports);

 - Take part in a series of small-group or individual meetings with University faculty, staff, and students to provide consultation and identify potential collaborations;

 - Engage with University of Minnesota partners to further benefit providers, policymakers, families, and older persons themselves.